-Many accidents happen while riding on hills and as a result of the ATV rolling or flipping.
+Roughly 20% of accidents happen while riding on hills and as a result of the ATV rolling or flipping.
 So, obviously, use extreme caution and follow this method for riding uphill.

-- 1. Accelerate before you start climbing; then maintain a steady pace. - 2.
-Both the operator and the passenger should lean as far forward as possible.
-For steeper hills, the operator should come off the seat to stand and lean forward. - 3.
-If you lose speed, release the throttle (so your front tires don't lift), OR - 4.
+- 1. Shift down and accelerate before you start climbing; then maintain a steady pace. - 2.
+Lean as far forward as possible.
+For steeper hills, come off your seat to stand and lean forward. - 3.
+If you lose speed, quickly shift to low range.
+At the same time, release the throttle (so your front tires don't lift), OR - 4.
 If that doesn't work and you still have forward motion and the terrain permits, do a U-turn, go back down, and try climbing again, OR - 5.
 If you have lost all forward motion, follow the K-turn procedure.